Embodied carbon: Why does it matter?

 Gaining perspective on CO2

-At a recent embodied carbon conference put on by MIT and the BSA, we learned that by 2060, the world population is expected to increase by about 2.67 billion people.
+By 2060, the world population is expected to increase by about 2.67 billion people.
 The world urban population should outpace that, with expected growth of about 2.75 billion people.
 What does this mean for buildings?
-Global building floor area will increase by 230 billion square meters or double the current worldwide building stock.
+Global building floor area will increase by 230 billion square meters or nearly double the current worldwide building stock.
 That’s an entire New York City built once a month for the next 35 years!

 When designers push beyond